 (2) Greater than one MW that chooses to register as a Resource with ERCOT to participate in the ERCOT markets.

+Transmission Energy Storage Resource (TESR)

+An Energy Storage Resource (ESR) connected to the ERCOT transmission system that is either:

+(1) Greater than ten MW and not registered with the Public Utility Commission of Texas (PUCT) as a self-generator; or

+(2) Greater than one MW that chooses to register as a Resource with ERCOT to participate in the ERCOT markets.

 Generation Resource

 A generator capable of providing energy or Ancillary Service to the ERCOT System and is registered with ERCOT as a Generation Resource.